WinVector/Examples/LogisticOmit/margin_recovery.md

 can lead to incorrect modeling.
 Nature may be able to distinguish between states that a given set of experimental variables can not.
-Also, the general applicability of maximum entropy techniques isn’t an excuse to not look for *reasons* that are causing the maximum entropy conditions are in play.
+Also, the general applicability of maximum entropy techniques isn’t an excuse to not look for problem specific *reasons* why such an objective helps.
 This is what we did in this note when developing the non-linear orthogonality condition.
-This condition is a consequence of the logit-linear form of the logistic regression *we*, as the experimenter, imposed on the solution.
-Often the structure of the problem is due to some regularity in the experimenter’s set up, and not some ineffable universal truth.
+This condition is a consequence of the fact that the logit-linear form of the logistic regression *we*, as the experimenter, imposed on the data.
+At some point we are observing the regularity of our assumptions, not of the original unobserved data.

 In the real world we would at best be looking at marginalizations of different draws of related data.
 So we would not have exact matches we can invert- but instead would have to estimate low-discrepancy pre-images of the data.
-And, as we are now introducing a lot of unobserved parameters, we could go to Bayesian graphical model methods to sum this all out (instead of proposing a specific point-wise heuristic as we did here).
+And, as we are now introducing a lot of unobserved parameters, we could go to Bayesian graphical model methods to sum this all out (instead of proposing a specific point-wise method as we did here).

 ## Links